 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh two to four times what asphalt does; these materials punish a container that was not built for the load.
-We route a 30-yard low-wall bin onto a lowboy for these jobs: it features reinforced sides and a heavier floor plate.
-We cap the fill volume well below the visual rim to keep axle weight legal.
-Reach out for our general construction debris service for mixed loads.
+Concrete tile, natural slate, and standing-seam metal weigh two to four times what asphalt does; these materials punish a standard container.
+For such tear-offs, we route in a reinforced 30-yard bin with a heavier floor plate: we cap the fill volume well below the visual rim so axle weight stays legal.
+We set this low-wall unit via lowboy for stability.
+If you need a general construction debris service for mixed loads, call (949) 368-0293.

 Same-day Pickup for Fast Roof Project Turnover